 Inflated pool and water play toys

 The best outdoor play for kids at 1 year is water play.
 In summer an inflated pool for the garden or balcony is perfect.

 Children love to dip in the water during hot days.
 My son uses it to fill up his various water play toys independently, such as a watering can or bucket.

 After water play, the next favourite of kids is the sand play.
 Though you may find many sandpits across playgrounds to play in, it is also good to have one at home if your space allows.

 The sandpit is one of my son’s favourite places at the playground.
 My son can scoop and dump to his hearts’ content.
 Older kids will build structures and sculptures with sand along with water.

 All the kids I know love their home swing.
 They find the movement relaxing.
 Learning to swing is a vital movement development.

 The best swing you can find is the Twipsolino.
-It is well-rated for its safety, which should be the most important criteria.
+It is well-rated for its safety, which should be the most important criterion.

 It also grows along with your kid, fitting a baby from 6 months old to an older 5 years old kid.